Master’s level. University of Copenhagen. Department of Political Science. 2026

 Problem set:

-The data we will be working on are a subset of the replication data for “Blurred Lines betwen electoral and parliamentary representation: The use of constituency staff among Members of the European Parliament” European Union Politics (2023).
+The data we will be working on are a subset of the replication data for “Blurred Lines between electoral and parliamentary representation: The use of constituency staff among Members of the European Parliament” European Union Politics (2023).

 You can download the data here: MEP2014.rda